Osprey Tempest 20 Review

 How I Packed My Tempest 20

-- Main Compartment: Down Jacket, 100 Weight Fleece Top, Toiletries, Sawyer Water Filter
+• Main Compartment: Down Jacket, 100 Weight Fleece Top, Toiletries, Sawyer Water Filter

-- Top Pocket: First Aid Kit, Headlamp, Toilet Paper
+• Top Pocket: First Aid Kit, Headlamp, Toilet Paper

-- Side Pockets: One 1L water bottle in each
+• Side Pockets: One 1L water bottle in each

-- Zipper Pocket on OTT: Car Keys and Maps
+• Zipper Pocket on OTT: Car Keys and Maps

-- Back Mesh Pocket: Lunch and rain gear
+• Back Mesh Pocket: Lunch and rain gear

-- Hipbelt Pockets: Snacks, InReach Mini, Chapstick
+• Hipbelt Pockets: Snacks, InReach Mini, Chapstick

 The main pocket has plenty of room for my extra layers, with a stash pocket at the top.
 The stash pocket has a clip for my car keys and is a very roomy pocket.
-The back of the main pocket is lined with water-resistant material in case the hydration system leaks.
+The back of the main pocket is lined with water-resistant material if the hydration system leaks.

 Above and behind the main pocket is a smaller zippered pocket with plenty of room for more gear when you want to grab something fast without unpacking, like first aid supplies, water filter, etc.